India Launches Largest-Ever Census Including Caste Data After Five-Year Delay

 Key Facts

-- Three million officials are participating in the census exercise.
+- Three million officials are involved in conducting the census across the country.

 What Happened